josevnz/rpm_query/README.md

 # Tutorial

-Of course there is a 3 part tutorial that explains how and why this code was written.
+There is a 3 part tutorial that explains how and why this code was written.
 In order:

 * [Writing and unit testing an application to query the RPM database with Python](https://github.com/josevnz/rpm_query/blob/main/Writting%20and%20Unit%20testing%20an%20application%20that%20can%20query%20the%20RPM%20database%20with%20Python.md#writting-and-unit-testing-an-application-to-query-the-rpm-database-with-python)
 * [Packaging an application to query an RPM database with Python](https://github.com/josevnz/rpm_query/blob/main/Packaging%20an%20application%20that%20can%20query%20the%20RPM%20database%20with%20Python.md)